 - $850 – Accounting fee for setup, create initial audit file, investment strategy, rollover funds, complete ABN and TFN applications and preparation of files you’ll need to open the bank account

-- $2,000+GST – Total fees with finance options available if the client prefers to pay for the setup once the funds are rolled over
+- $2,012+GST – Total fees with finance options available if the client prefers to pay for the setup once the funds are rolled over

-These fees are accurate as of June 2021 and can be reimbursed to the client from the SMSF once the setup is completed if the client so chooses.
+These fees are accurate for the 2022 financial year and can be reimbursed to the client from the SMSF once the setup is completed if the client so chooses.